 Shorter, more intense cortisol bursts–along with your other stress hormone, adrenaline–occur when the brain senses imminent danger.
 When that happens, a lightning-fast chemical cascade occurs along something called the hypothalamus.
 This hypothalamus (the part of the brain that communicates with the nervous system shoots a signal to the pituitary gland, triggering a fight-or-flight response in an effort to spur the body into action.

 The galvanizing force comes from the adrenals, which pump out adrenaline so you can react–fast.
 As that initial hormone surge diminishes, the hypothalamus kicks off a second chain reaction, this time directing the adrenals to release cortisol to keep you vigilant.
-Onc the anger has passed, the adrenals send a message back to the hypothalamus to calm down, and you return to the opposite of the fight-or flight-state–commonly referred to as “rest-and-digest” –which is the body’s preferred, restorative state.
+Once the anger has passed, the adrenals send a message back to the hypothalamus to calm down, and you return to the opposite of the fight-or flight-state–commonly referred to as “rest-and-digest” – which is the body’s preferred, restorative state.

-However, we live in a world of saturated stress, thanks to stress, relationships, caregiving, overexercising, and all the shoulds we’re bombarded with.
+However, we live in a world of saturated stress.
+And thanks to stress, relationships, caregiving, overexercising, and all the should’s we are bombarded with continue the saturation.
 Studies have shown that many Americans lie awake at night due to stress.
 Our brains are on perpetual high alert, and with all of these stressors being interpreted as dangers and triggering the continued release of cortisol.

-As one of my yoga teachers has said, “There is no tiger.”
+As one of my former yoga teachers once said, “There is no tiger.”
 We act as if there is a living, breathing tiger about to pounce on us at every turn.
 Stress is serious and affects our well-being.

-So many of us just simply need to slow down and relax.
+As so many of us just simply need to slow down and relax, there are tools that you can readily use.

 Meditation, mindfulness, yoga and sound healing, all can assist us in dialing back the stress.
 Let’s look at some ways these can assist you.

 Meditation not only helps reduce stress by lowering your heart rate and blood pressure, it can also help you focus, learn and remember.
-Meditation can evoke the relaxation response, a physiological sea change that slows heartbeat and breathing by focusing you on a word, phrase, prayer, or repetitive physical activity.
+Meditation can evoke the relaxation response, a physiological sea change that slows heartbeat and breathing by focusing you on a word, phrase, prayer, or repetitive physical activity, like walking or yoga.
 Landmark research done by the renowned mind-body pioneer Herbert Benson, a cardiologist and president of the Benson-Henry Institute for Mind Body Medicine at Massachusetts General Hospital, has shown that regularly evoking the relaxation response lowers high blood pressure and eases many stress-related ailments.

 Many studies have demonstrated the effectiveness of yoga in reducing stress, anxiety, and depression.
 In one study, women who participated in a three-month yoga program experienced significant improvements in perceived stress, anxiety, and depression.
 In another study, ten weeks of yoga helped reduce stress and anxiety for participants.